Janet Mansfield: Career

-From 1981 Mansfield was a member of the International Academy of Ceramics, and was then president from 2006 to 2012.
+From 1981, Mansfield was a member of the International Academy of Ceramics, and was then president from 2006 to 2012.
 She judged for the Portage Ceramic Awards and the Fletcher Challenge Ceramic Exhibition.

 Mansfield organised nine triennial international ceramic events in her home town of Gulgong, although the last of these, ClayPush, took place in April/May 2013, after her death.
 Master presenters at the events include Mike O'Donnell, Peter Lange, Royce McGlashen and Ross Mitchell-Anyon.

 Awards and honours

 Mansfield was awarded the Medal of the Order of Australia in 1987.
 Her work is represented in museum collections around the world, including the Australian National Gallery, and museums in the United States, Hungary, Japan, Britain, New Zealand, Canada, Norway, Czech Republic, Germany, Switzerland and China.

+Death

 Mansfield died on 4 February 2013 at Mudgee in New South Wales.